1. Watch a sunset at beautiful Fred Howard Park

 1700 Sunset Drive, , 34689

 Palm trees, white sand, and warm water await you at this quiet Tarpon Springs beach.
 Located away from the more popular, touristy beaches in Southern Pinellas County, Fred Howard offers you the opportunity to enjoy some sun and fun, minus the extreme crowds.
 Be sure to also plan a sunset visit for top notch photo opportunities.

 2. Walk the quiet trails & look for alligators at John Chestnut Park

 A great everyday park, Palm Harbor's John Chestnut, is the perfect choice for morning and evening exercise.
 In addition to a 3/4 mile loop which is idea for walks and jogs, the park provides the following great amenities: a large dog park, a sand volleyball court, several picnic shelters, and a mile plus of boardwalk trails complete with scenic swamp and lake views.

-Taking a walk across the swamps gives you an idea of what Florida looked like in the old days.
+Taking a walk across the cypress swamps gives you an idea of what Florida looked like in the old days.
 This low key, scenic community park is one of the best choices in the area for exercise, photography, and relaxation.

 3. Take a hike at Brooker Creek Preserve

 3940 Keystone Road, , 34688

 This secluded preserve in Tarpon Springs offers a perfect solitary setting for the nature enthusiast.
 Several miles of scenic hiking trails and endless opportunities for sightings of various wildlife (turtles, birds, armadillos) await you at this quiet little gem.